-This paper builds on the literature on CEO compensation, recently reviewed by Murphy (2013), Edmans and Gabaix (2016), and Edmans, Gabaix, and Jenter (2017).
+This paper builds on the literature on CEO compensation, reviewed by Murphy (2013), Edmans and Gabaix (2016), and Edmans, Gabaix, and Jenter (2017).
 It is also related to other corporate finance surveys, such as Graham and Harvey (2001), Graham, Harvey, and Rajgopal (2005), Brav et al. (2005), Ben-David, Graham, and Harvey (2013), and Graham, Harvey, and Puri (2013).
 A unique feature is that we survey both directors and investors, allowing us to investigate how their views differ.
 The above papers study executives only; others study investors only, such as McCahery, Sautner, and Starks (2016), Krueger, Sautner, and Starks (2020), and Gompers et al. (2020).
 CEO pay is arguably the decision on which investors have the greatest influence, given their say-on-pay votes, and thus an interesting setting to compare their views with directors.

 This paper proceeds as follows.
-Section 2 discusses the motivation for our survey and introduces a simple model to frame our tests.
-Section 3 describes how we conducted the survey and aimed to address the methodology's limitations, and the context of UK executive pay.
-Section 4 presents the results on the objectives and constraints of CEO pay design, Section 5 addresses the level of pay, and Section 6 its structure.
-Section 7 explores who sets CEO pay in practice and Section 8 concludes.
+Section 2 discusses the motivation for the survey, explains how we conducted it and aimed to address the methodology's limitations, and describes the context of UK executive pay.
+Section 3 presents the results on the objectives and constraints of CEO pay design, Section 4 addresses the level of pay, and Section 5 its structure.
+Section 6 concludes.
+The survey also included two questions on the influence of different parties in the pay setting process, the results of which are discussed in Online Appendix A.